vapoursynth/vapoursynth/doc/apireference.rst

    going to try to describe it here.
    _ColorSpace int

+   Whether or not the frame needs postprocessing, usually hinted from field matching filters.
+   _Combed bint

    The frame's duration in seconds as a rational number.
    Filters that modify the framerate should also change this value.
    _DurationNum int